BHoM/documentation/docs/DevOps/Operating Procedures/Beta patching procedure.md

 DevOps is responsible for tagging the repository with the appropriate patch number.

 Should the patch number be required, the patch number should always be 1 greater than the most recent patch number.
 For example, if a beta patch has previously been generated on a different repository (thus making the current beta version Vx.y.b.1) then the beta patch for this repository will become Vx.y.b.2 even if this repository does not have a Vx.y.b.1 patch itself.

+An important note to make, is the `TargetCommit` must be set to `main` to target the `main` branch - otherwise it will default to target the default branch (which is `develop` for beta repositories).
+This will cause issues if not set and other work is committed to `develop` before the tags are completed.

 ## 6.3 - Produce the beta installers